Last Updated on January 1, 2021.

 If you’re looking for a VERY simple compression plugin, then look no further…

-FRComp 87 only has two knobs; Threshold and Make up.
+FRComp 87 only has two knobs; Threshold and Make up, just like the MJUC Jr.

 It also allows you to choose between fast, medium and slow attack and release.